camrynbackes/projects/README.md

 GROUP BY (Promotion)
 ````

-Results show that Promo 3 had the highest total sales overall, and promo 2 had the lowest.
-Let's see if Promo 3 really is the best promotion to use for this new campaign.
+Results show that Promo 3 had the highest total sales overall, followed by Promo 1.
+However, Promo 1 was tested at a slightly less amount of locations.
+Let's see if Promo 3 really is the best choice to use for this new campaign.

 ### 3. How did MarketID effect promotion performance?